 Each year, public post-secondary institutions submit Institutional Accountability Plans and Reports to the Ministry of Advanced Education, Skills and Training in July.
 The reports include the institution’s goals, objectives and performance measure results along with contextual information to describe the institution's role in providing service to their students and communities

-You can find ECU's accountability reports on the Government of British Columbia's website.
+You can also find ECU's and other post-secondary institutions' accountability reports on the Government of British Columbia's website.

 Public Sector Executive Compensation Disclosure Statements